What is Neo Blockchain?

 The 100 million NEOs have already been generated in the genesis block, i.e. the first block of the blockchain, of the NEO network.
 The 100 million GAS has not yet been generated.
 They will be generated corresponding to the 100 million NEO via a decay algorithm in about 22 years’ time to the address holding the NEO.
 If the NEO is transferred to a new address, the GAS generated will be credited to the new address.

-2 million blocks will be generated each year with a downtime of around 15-20 seconds between consecutive blocks.
-The initial GAS generation is going to be 8 GAS per block and that is going to reduce by 1 GAS per year or 1 GAS per 2 million blocks till only 1 GAS is produced per block.
+2 million blocks will be generated each year with a down time of around 15-20 seconds between consecutive blocks.
+The initial GAS generation is going to be 8 GAS per block and that is going to reduce by 1 GAS per year or 1 GAS per 2 million block till only 1 GAS is produced per block.
 At the 44 millionth block, the total GAS generated will reach 100 million after which there will be no GAS generation.

 According to the algorithm:

 - 16% of the GAS will be created in the first year.